don Giuseppe Nespeca

 Master Wang Pi comments: 'If the bellows had a will of its own in blowing, it could not implement the intent of the one who makes it blow'.

-In short, Christ treasures natural wisdom and does not reduce us to the measure of just any religion: he does not confine believers in "negotiations" through petty procedures of athleticism and individual perfection.
+In short, Christ treasures natural wisdom and does not reduce us to the measure of any religion: he does not confine believers to 'negotiations' through petty procedures of athleticism and individual perfection.

-He does not insist on heroic mortifications, extraordinary renunciations, punctilious observance of sterile - one-sided - laws, unless they are designed in order to find each other, to humanise, to share goods.
+He does not insist on heroic mortifications, extraordinary renunciations, punctilious observance of sterile - one-sided - laws, unless they are conceived in order to find each other, to humanise, to share goods.

 The Call of the Gospels remains at once balanced, concrete and strongly prophetic.

-A call that arouses attention to people, to reality, to our joy - far more than unsolicited (stoic) aseptic polishing standards or other patches (v.36).
+A call that arouses attention to people, to reality, to our joy - much more than to unsolicited aseptic polishing rules, or other patches (v.16).

-By neither overwhelming nor imposing artificial burdens on believers, the life of Faith brings self-determination into play.
+By neither overpowering nor imposing artificial burdens on believers, the life of Faith brings self-determination into play.

 Thus it makes it known to us - so that we become aware of it and take it on in order to be able to invest it as Grace, charge (not diminish): a resource of newness.

-The ascetical mechanisms of individualist refinement are alien from the outset: the goal is to create family, not to carve out a circle of hard and pure (all external and proud of themselves) who distance themselves from weaker brothers and sisters.
+The ascetic mechanisms of individualist refinement are alien from the outset: the goal is to create family, not to carve out a circle of hard and pure men all external and proud of themselves, who distance themselves from weaker brothers and sisters.

 Then, self-satisfied, they become disloyal, usurpers, schemers: a history of flaws, equivocal plots and pastoral delays, behind an impeccable façade of cerebral doctrines, disciplines (in their own way) and resounding commemorations over the body of the 'poor departed'.